agoetschm/voting-helios-scala/README.md

 - the ballots are tallied by multiplying the elements corresponding to the same candidate
 - because ElGamal is homomorphic, the resulting product is the encryption of the sum of the votes
   - ElGamal.enc(a) * ElGamal.enc(b) = ElGamal.enc(a + b)
-- the voting organizer who holds the key can reveal the result
+- the voting organizer who holds the secret key can reveal the result

 Note that the current implementation does not handle mutliple trustees and distributed encryption (yet!): there is only one private key to reveal the voting result.

 #### Proofs of knowledge
-TODO
+In general, a [zero-knowlege proof](https://en.m.wikipedia.org/wiki/Zero-knowledge_proof) is a protocol where a prover P convinces a verifier V that she holds a piece of information without revealing anything about it.
+A proof can be made non-interactive by using a so called [Fiat-Shamir](https://en.m.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic) transformation, which replaces the challenge sent by V with the hash of a public value.

+In our case, each voter has to convince any observer that its ballot contains only encryptions of 0 or 1.
+This is achieved with a "disjunctive proof of log equality", c.f.
+[Cortier2013] for a nice explanation.

 #### A possible attack
-the consequence: duplicating ballot -> breach privacy if a ballot is duplicated enough time to make the effect observable on the result of the voting process
+As explained in [Bernhard2012], ElGamal as well as the Fiat-Shamir transformation used in Helios are [malleable](https://en.m.wikipedia.org/wiki/Malleability_(cryptography)), which means that a ballot can be duplicated by re-randomization.
+A possible consequence is that some malicious voters can collude against another one by duplicating its vote, which allows them to gain some information about it if they are numerous enough.
+This breaches ballot privacy.

 ### References